mun-lang/website/content/posts/2021-01-05-this-month-december.md

 ---
 title: "This Month in Mun - December 2020"
 author: "The Mun Team"
-excerpt: "December was again a slow month, holidays and day jobs have kept the core developers under wraps."
+excerpt: "December - again - was a slow month; holidays and day jobs keeping the core developers busy."
 ---

-December was again a slow month, holidays and day jobs have kept the core developers under wraps.
+December - again - was a slow month; holidays and day jobs keeping the core developers busy.
 We did finally manage to work together during the holiday break.

-As stated in our [last months update][lmu] we are looking into the possibility of funding a third developer ourselves - albeit a token amount.
+As stated in [last month's update][lmu] we are looking into the possibility of funding a third
+developer ourselves - albeit a token amount.
 Sadly, none of our existing contributors can dedicate more of their precious time either, so we are on the lookout for new talent.